linmao-song/SoliditySample/README.md

-The implementation is only an skeleton, as opposed to a complete implementation, built for evaluation purpuses.
-It is meant to complement the report *Smart Contracts Deployed on Trusted Third Parties are not a Bad Idea* that we will publish somewhere else.
+The implementation is only an skeleton, as opposed to a complete implementation, built for evaluation purposes.
+It is meant to complement the technical report *Smart Contracts Deployed on Trusted Third Parties are not a Bad Idea* that we will publish somewhere else.